tf-dbis-uni-freiburg/LTR_Recommender/documentation/Notes.md

 - citeulikeId_docId_map.dat 2.4 MB
 - citeulikeUserHash_userId_map.dat 1.1 MB

+### Loading and Splitting statistics
-# Local Mode: Splitting the data into folds and storing all 23 folds takes around 10 hours
+- Local Mode: Splitting the data into folds and storing all 23 folds takes around 10 hours
-# Local Mode: Loading folds and running statistics over then around 20 mins
+- Local Mode: Loading folds and running statistics over then around 20 mins
-# Local Mode: Training a singe SVM model for all users takes 56 mins over the first fold
+- Local Mode: Training a singe SVM model for all users takes 56 mins over the first fold
-# Local Mode: Training a singe SVM model for one user ()
+- Local Mode: Training a singe SVM model for one user ()

-# Cluster mode: Splitting the data into folds and storing all 23 folds takes around 1.2 hour
+- Cluster mode: Splitting the data into folds and storing all 23 folds takes around 1.2 hour
-# Cluster mode: Training a singe SVM model for all users takes
+- Cluster mode: Training a singe SVM model for all users takes
-# Cluster mode: Training a singe SVM model for one user ()
+- Cluster mode: Training a singe SVM model for one user ()

 ### New data set (10.05.2018)